LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy in a career spanning 21 years.

 Milford Austin Merrill

 U.S. Navy Commander Austin Merrill earned the Navy Cross flying the Douglas Dauntless SBD dive bomber in the Battle of Midway in June 1942 – (he was then Ensign Merrill).
 Merrill was involved in 9 naval battles including Wake Island and Marcus Island.
 He was assigned to the aircraft carrier USS Saratoga.
-He also landed on the USS Hornet immediately after Jimmy Doolittle took off from the flight deck in a B-25 as the infamous Doolittle Raiders flight.
+He also landed on the USS Hornet immediately after Jimmy Doolittle took off from the flight deck.

 Edward W. Mohr

 Coxswain 3rd class served on the USS Myrmidon ( ARL-16) in the Pacific Theatre from 1944-1946.